mmghv/dependency-pocket/README.md

 $manager = new ArticleManager($app);
 ```

-But also we have the ability to easy replace any default dependency when we want like this :
+But also we have the ability to easily replace any default dependencies when we want like this :

 ```PHP
 $manager = new ArticleManager($app, [